gczcn/dotfile/README.md

 - [nodejs](https://nodejs.org/)
 - [npm](https://www.npmjs.com/)
 - [fzf](junegunn/fzf) for fzf.lua
-- and some language servers and formatters
+- and some language servers, formatters and debuggers

 ### Installation
 Run `stow nvim` to create an symlink for the neovim configuration